jorgecarleitao/public-contracts/docs/source/api/category.rst

 .. class:: models.Category

-    A category is an OneToMany relationship to :doc:`contract`: each contract has one category, each category as more than one contract.
+    A category is an OneToMany relationship to :class:`~models.Contract`: each contract has one category, each category can have more than one contract.

     It has the following attributes: